-In recognition of the complex interplay of individual and societal factors that can lead to youth violence, the Multidisciplinary Violence Prevention Core of the TCRC conducts research, intervention development and capacity building in multidisciplinary approaches to violence prevention.
-In partnership with law enforcement, health and social service sectors, and community members, our team has engaged in innovative research and programming over the past ten years to understand and prevent youth radicalization to violence.
+In recognition of the complex interplay of individual and societal factors that can lead to youth violence, the Multidisciplinary Violence Prevention Core of the TCRC conducts research, intervention development, and capacity building in multidisciplinary approaches to violence prevention.
+In partnership with the law enforcement, health and social service sectors, and community members, our team has engaged in innovative research and programming over the past 10 years to understand and prevent youth radicalization to violence.
 We believe that community-based multidisciplinary programming that addresses both trauma and the social context offers the greatest promise for the prevention of extremist or targeted violence.
 Our team is actively working to implement and evaluate this approach both locally and globally.
 Our commitment to social justice, equity, and human rights stands at the heart of this work.

 Multidisciplinary and Whole-of-Society Prevention of Terrorism and Targeted Violence — A Massachusetts Area Prevention (MAP) Framework

 In 2020, the TCRC launched a regional prevention initiative focused on reducing youth risk for targeted violence and terrorism.
 A two-year grant from the Department of Homeland Security supports the implementation of the MAP framework to reduce mental health problems and increase social belongingness among adolescents through a multi-pronged, evidence-informed, and community-based program.
 The MAP framework includes expanding a youth advisory board, implementing school-based belongingness programming, and establishing a multidisciplinary service coordination team to support the connection of at-risk youth to supportive community-based services.

 To learn more about multidisciplinary team approaches to addressing targeted violence and terrorism, see Ellis and colleagues (2020).

 Evaluation of a Community-Based Threat Assessment Team: A Formative Evaluation of the Massachusetts Bay Threat Assessment Team